Inspiration

 |---|---|---|

-| Ingress | FastAPI on Cloud Run | Receives the webhook, enqueues, returns 200 instantly |
+| Ingress | FastAPI on Cloud Run | Receives the GitLab webhook, enqueues, returns 200 instantly |

 | Queue | Cloud Tasks | Deduplicating async trampoline so a 20–25s review never trips the webhook timeout |

-| Reasoning | Google ADK + Gemini 3.1 Pro Preview | The two-pass SCREEN→CONFIRM review and convention reasoning |
+| Reasoning | Google ADK + Gemini 3.1 Pro Preview | Runs the two-pass SCREEN→CONFIRM review and convention reasoning |

-| Read | GitLab MCP Server | Verified reads: citation enrichment, label validation |
+| Read | GitLab MCP Server | Two authenticated reads: citation enrichment, label validation |

-| Write | GitLab REST | Resolvable threads, label quick-actions, the summary table |
+| Write | GitLab REST | Posts resolvable threads, applies label quick-actions, writes the summary table |

-| Memory | Vertex AI Memory Bank | Persists maintainer corrections and confidence values |
+| Memory | Vertex AI Memory Bank | Persists maintainer corrections and the confidence values self-learning updates |

 | Secrets | Secret Manager | Stores and rotates the GitLab OAuth credentials |

-Lore runs on Google ADK with Gemini 3.1 Pro Preview.
-A GitLab webhook hits a FastAPI receiver on Cloud Run, which enqueues to Cloud Tasks and returns 200 — a deduplicating trampoline (event_uuid + mr_iid) so a 20-second review never blocks GitLab's timeout.
-The diff is fetched over REST so the prompt is fully populated before the model runs.
-Three layers carry their own story:
+The agent is built on Google ADK, with Gemini 3.1 Pro Preview (gemini-3.1-pro-preview) as the reasoning engine.
+A GitLab webhook hits a FastAPI receiver on Cloud Run, which immediately enqueues the work to Cloud Tasks and returns 200 — a deduplicating async trampoline (task ID = event_uuid + mr_iid) so a 20-second review never blocks GitLab's webhook timeout.
+The diff is fetched over REST so the prompt is fully populated deterministically before the model ever runs.

 Challenges we ran into